cbg-ethz/covvfit/docs/models.md

 # Statistical models

-Here, we explain the statistical models used.
+Here, we explain the statistical models used in the *Covvfit* tool.
+For more details, see the manuscript:

+> D. Dreifuss, P. Czyż, N. Beerenwinkel, *Learning and forecasting selection dynamics of SARS-CoV-2 variants from wastewater sequencing data using Covvfit* (2025; in preparation).
+URL: https://github.com/cbg-ethz/covvfit

 The models are composed of two components: